-Water Pollution Control Loans
+Water Pollution Control Loans Fund

 Title VI of the Clean Water Act, as amended, authorizes the Administrator of the U.S. Environmental Protection Agency to make Federal capitalization grants to states for deposit in state water pollution control revolving funds (SRFs).
 From these funds, states can provide loans and other types of financial assistance.
 In Ohio, this SRF program is known as the Water Pollution Control Loan Fund and is jointly administered by the Ohio EPA and the Ohio Water Development Authority.
-These loans are subordinate to the 2010, 2013, 2014, 2016, 2017 and 2019 Series Bonds and are payable from the revenues of the District, after payment of operating and maintenance costs and are secured by a pledge of and lien on such net revenues.
+These loans are subordinate to the 2010, 2013, 2014, 2016, 2017, 2019 and 2020 Series Bonds and are payable from the revenues of the District, after payment of operating and maintenance costs and are secured by a pledge of and lien on such net revenues.
 Principal balances on loans increase as project costs are incurred.
 Interest accrues on principal amounts outstanding during the construction period and is combined with the principal balance upon completion of the project.

 The repayment period for each loan commences no later than the first January or July following the expected completion dates of the project to which it relates utilizing an estimate of total eligible project costs as the preliminary loan amount.
 The District is required to submit final eligible project costs within one year of the project completion date at which time the final loan amount is determined, and semi-annual payment amounts are adjusted to reflect such costs.
-The District had several SRF loan awards related to numerous projects which were not completed as of December 31, 2019, and 2018.
+The District had a SRF loan award related to a project which was not complete as of December 31, 2020.
 Loans related to completed construction projects are being repaid in semi-annual payments of principal and interest over a period of up to twenty-three years.
-SRF loans outstanding by completion or expected completion year of the related projects as of December 31, 2019 follow:
+SRF loans outstanding by completion or expected completion year of the related projects as of December 31, 2020 follow: